Purchase Planning For Small-Scale Roasters

 This info comes in handy while you’re planning your year.
 Select fresh single-origins to feature on your menu as soon as they begin to arrive from source.
 If you’re building blends that you want to keep consistent on an annual basis, we can work with you to find fresh coffees to swap into your recipe while keeping the flavors the same.

-Our sales reps are pros at making sure your signature blends always taste fresh, delicious, and consistent, even as the components change throughout the year.
+Our sales representatives are pros at making sure your signature blends always taste fresh, delicious, and consistent, even as the components change throughout the year.

 For more information on the seasonality of coffee, view our Coffee Harvest Schedule.